Grizzly Bear Tour from Vancouver: Fly to Canada’s First Protected Grizzly Bear Habitat and Return the Same Day

 - ~7:05 PM: Arrive back in Vancouver (YVR).
 Note: All times are approximate and subject to aviation and maritime variables.

-Destination: Khutzeymateen Park (K’tzim-a-deen Grizzly Sanctuary)
+Destination: Khutzeymateen Park (K’tzim-a-deen Grizzly Sanctuary), Great Bear Rainforest

-From the coastal waters of Chatham Sound to the protected shoreline of Khutzeymateen Park (K’tzim-a-deen Grizzly Sanctuary), this journey reaches one of British Columbia’s (BC) most important grizzly bear habitats.
-K’tzim-a-deen, meaning “Valley at the head of the inlet”, was established in 1994 as a BC Parks Class A protected area and, according to BC Parks, was the first area in Canada protected specifically for grizzly bears and their habitat.
+From Chatham Sound to the protected shoreline of Khutzeymateen Park, this expedition reaches one of the Great Bear Rainforest’s most important grizzly bear habitats.
+K’tzim-a-deen, meaning “Valley at the head of the inlet,” was established on August 15, 1994, as a BC Parks Class A protected area.
+According to BC Parks, it was the first area in Canada protected specifically for grizzly bears and their habitat.
+The park also protects critical coastal habitat and the largest contiguous stand of old-growth Sitka spruce in the world.

 BC Parks describes the Khutzeymateen as a landscape of rugged peaks, wetlands, old-growth temperate rainforest, and a large estuary, an intact coastal ecosystem that helps support one of Canada’s highest concentrations of grizzly bears.